 Well, you'd ask him this way, "Do you - do you want to be big and noble and kind and good or are you trying to be ugly and mean and ornery and vicious and wicked?
-Is the best way to survive to do bad things?
-The best way to survive to do good things?"
+Is the best way to survive to do good things?"
 Your E-Meter will go clong on one of these lines.